-265 days ÷ 365 days = 72.60%
+265 days + 365 days = 72.60%

 iv.
-If the City fails to maintain staffing levels required in Section 3(C)(2) and there has been no Council action establishing an exception set forth Section 3(C)(2)(d), appropriate notice shall be provided to all parking lot operators that collection of the parking tax surcharge shall be suspended for a period of time determined by the number days that the City did not meet staffing level requirements during the following fiscal year.
+If the City fails to maintain staffing levels required in Section 3(C)(2) and there has been no Council action establishing an exception set forth in Section 3(C)(2)(d), appropriate notice shall be provided to all parking lot operators that collection of the parking tax surcharge shall be suspended for a period of time determined by the number days that the City did not meet staffing level requirements during the following fiscal year.

-3. Community focused Violence Prevention and Intervention Services and Strategies:Invest in and engage the community in collaborative and data-driven violence reduction strategiesdirected at those at highest risk of violence; strategies such as:Community-focused Violence Prevention and Intervention Services and Strategies: Coordination of public systems and community-based social services with a joint focus on youth and young adults at highest risk of violence as guided by data analysis.
+3. Community-focused Violence Prevention and Intervention Services and Strategies: Coordination of public systems and community-based social services with a joint focus on youth and young adults at highest risk of violence as guided by data analysis.
 Invest in and engage the community in collaborative strategies such as: